 When debating on the purchase of the extra rental insurance coverage offered at the rental car booth, ask yourself if you are comfortable paying what could end up being thousands of dollars to satisfy your obligations under the rental car contract.
 The decision is truly yours at the end of the day, but make sure you know what you’re agreeing to pay for and how your policy would respond if that’s what you’re depending on.

 Want to know more about how your Personal Auto Policy would respond?
 We have licensed individuals within our company to help you with your insurance questions and needs.
-Contact us or give us a call and speak to your licensed representative.
+Contact us online or give us a call and speak to your licensed representative.